MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 :::image type="content" source="media/flows-designer/skittles.png" alt-text="Screenshot of the Insert token and Insert expression icons in the Parameters tab in Action configuration pane.":::

 To insert a dynamic token into the **Inputs** field, select the top icon (the lightening rod).
-A popup screen will open where you can search for or scroll to find the tokens you can use.
-Once you make your selection, it appears in the **Inputs** field.
+A popup screen opens, where you can search for or scroll to find the tokens you can use.
+When you make your selection, it appears in the **Inputs** field.

 To insert an expression into the **Inputs** field, select the bottom icon (***fx***).
-A popup screen will open where you can select a function to start your expression.
-To complete your expression, place your cursor in the function you selected, and then select **Dynamic content**.
+A popup screen opens, where you can select a function to start your expression.
+To complete your expression, place your cursor in the function, and then select **Dynamic content**.
 Search for or select the content/tokens to add, and then select **Add**.
 Your completed expression appears in the **Inputs** field.

-Alternatively, you can select the dynamic content/token and expression popups by entering **/** in the **Inputs** field.
+Alternatively, you can select the dynamic content/token and expression popups by entering a forward slash (**/**) in the **Inputs** field.

 ### Settings